Narcissistic Shame – Why & How Do Narcissists Feel Shame?

 • Guilt is a feeling of remorse or regret associated with a specific act that you did or did not do.
 A guilt-ridden person may say, “I shouldn’t have done that.”

-• Shame, on the other hand, is a more general feeling of worthlessness or inadequacy.
+• Shame is a more general feeling of worthlessness or inadequacy.
 A shameful person may say, “I’m good for nothing.”

 What Is Narcissistic Shame?